-Employees’ willingness to go above and beyond at work, and their intent to stay with their employer, both increased across all geographies at the end of 2018, breaking a five-quarter downtrend, according to 4Q18 data from Gartner’s Global Talent Monitor (GTM).
+Globally, employees’ willingness to go above and beyond at work, and their intent to stay with their employer, both increased modestly, according to 1Q19 data from Gartner’s Global Talent Monitor (GTM).

-The engaged workforce — those reporting both high discretionary effort and high intent to stay — rose to 8.0% from 7.5%.
+The engaged workforce — those reporting both high discretionary effort and high intent to stay — rose slightly to 8.2% from 8.0% in 4Q18.

-- The top three drivers of attrition for employees globally remained the same for the fourteenth straight quarter – career development opportunities, compensation and people management.
+- The top three drivers of attrition for employees globally shifted slightly for the first time in fourteen consecutive quarters as compensation moved into the top spot, followed by career development opportunities and people management.

 - The top three drivers of attraction remained compensation, work-life balance and stability in the workplace.